-As you progress on through your keto journey, you may hear the terms strict keto and lazy keto.
+As you progress on through your keto journey, you may hear the terms strict keto, lazy keto, and dirty keto.

 There are many people who will state that they are on a keto diet, yet they are drinking diet sodas and eating low carb wheat products.
 Fundamentally, this is not keto.

 It doesn’t mean these people are bad.
 However, it can be confusing to someone new to keto.
 You’ll need to decide what is best for you.